 - The CNC machine has to operate in line with the company’s guidelines, and going off-route misses the whole point of the machine.

 - Oversee the machines while they execute the tasks and make the necessary changes to produce improved results.

 - Check machinery daily to guarantee functionality.
-That on every functional part.
 These include blades and Lubricate when necessary.
+That is on every functional part.

 - Take note of all machine actions by completing production and quality logs.